clevmania/hello-world/README.md

 # hello-world
-this is my first repo lol
+this is my first repo lol, still learning but i guess i am gonna love this...